- Download our Moving to Colombia Guide (PDF)

-The abundance of natural resources, the relative stability of the economy, the low cost of living and the country's promotion of free-trade agreements have led to substantial foreign investment in recent years.
-As a fast-growing major economy, Colombia remains an attractive destination for foreign investors and entrepreneurs.
+The abundance of natural resources, the relative stability of the economy, the low cost of living and the country’s promotion of free-trade agreements have led to substantial foreign investment in recent years.
+As a major economy with a relatively stable outlook, Colombia is an attractive destination for foreign investors and entrepreneurs.

 Obtaining the necessary visas can be a lengthy and frustrating process as well.
-If a company wants to hire an expat, it will need to submit a document detailing the employment offer.
-It must also explain why it isn't hiring a Colombian for the position.
-Smaller companies may be reluctant to sponsor an expat's visa.
+If a company wants to hire you, it will need to submit a document detailing the employment offer.
+Smaller companies may be reluctant to sponsor your visa.

 Job market in Colombia

 Due to the increase in tourism in the country and an increasing emphasis on locals learning English, a great many expats in Colombia work as English-language teachers.
-These jobs are plentiful and are relatively easy to secure for native speakers.
-Teachers can work in government-sponsored programmes, in language schools, or they can give private lessons.
+These jobs are plentiful and relatively easy for native speakers to secure.
+You can work in government-sponsored programmes, in language schools, or you can give private lessons.
 The pay tends to be relatively low, though.
 Many expats start off teaching in an effort to make connections and adjust to Colombian culture in a more relaxed environment.

-Other positions can be found in industries such as information technology, mining, construction and tourism.
-Expat job markets are primarily centred in Bogotá and Medellín, but expats can find jobs nationwide.
+Other positions can be found in industries such as information technology, tourism, mining and construction.
+The tech sector has been particularly strong.
+Expat job markets are primarily centred in Bogotá and Medellín, but you can find jobs nationwide.

 Finding a job in Colombia

-It can be challenging to find a job before arriving in Colombia.
-Colombians value face-to-face contact and prefer meeting prospective employees in person before making hiring decisions.
-However, expats can begin the process from home by making contacts via social media, professional networking sites and expat groups or forums.
+Finding a job in Colombia can be challenging before you arrive.
+Colombians traditionally value face-to-face contact, and many employers still prefer meeting prospective employees in person before making hiring decisions, although remote hiring has become more common in recent years.
+You can begin the process from home by making contacts via social media, professional networking sites and expat groups or forums.

 In some cases, starting a new business in Colombia may be easier than finding a traditional job.
 The country is actively promoting entrepreneurship and seeking foreign investment.